Color Coding labels for easy Identification

 The visual search task is a common chore that humans engage in every day.
 Humans initially employed visual search to ensure survival.
 Our color vision has evolved in order to facilitate visual search.
 That is why color coding programs have been used so often in applications that involve visual searching, alerting others or attracting attention.
 Research shows that color is more effective than other stimulus options as a coding dimension in visual search tasks.

 What—you may inquire—does this have to do with my job?
 We’re glad you asked.
 Color coding is extremely useful if there is a need to distinguish between specific items or different types of labels (e.g., document labels versus warehouse bin labels) or between different copies of the same label (e.g. blue for the sales, green for shipping, pink for accounting).
 Colors provide the user with a visual clue that works faster than text alone.
 An experienced user of a color-coding system instantly recognizes the significance of a certain color.
+Check out our not-super-scientific experiment here!

 Here are some things to keep in mind: